-In the USA, a higher education law was formed on November 8, 1965 in the USA to strengthen the educational resources in the colleges and universities of the USA and provide financial support to post-secondary students.
-As per the law, low interest loans are provided to deserving applicants to fund their education.
+In the USA, a higher education law was formed on November 8, 1965, in the USA to strengthen the educational resources in the colleges and universities of the USA and provide financial support to post-secondary students.
+As per the law, low-interest loans are provided to deserving applicants to fund their education.
 Similarly, the government of India has also launched a scheme to offer complete interest subsidy educational loans for students during the period of a course and more 1 year or 6 months after getting a job.
 Such higher education loans can be availed by economically weaker sections of our society for pursuing any approved courses in technical and professional domains from recognized institutions in India.
 In India, you can apply for higher education loans under the educational loan schemes offered by the Indian Banks’ Association (IBA) which is a representative body of the Indian banking system.
-The IBA primarily works for development, coordination and strengthening of the Indian banking system by assisting the Indian banks in multiple ways.
+The IBA primarily works for the development, coordination and strengthening of the Indian banking system by assisting the Indian banks in multiple ways.

 You need to fulfill the below mentioned eligibility conditions to be qualified for a higher education loan in India: